logo

 One key factor in this evolution is oxytocin, commonly referred to as the “love hormone.”
 Oxytocin is crucial in promoting social bonding between humans and their pets.

-According to a research team from Sweden’s Linköping University study, oxytocin is central to dogs seeking interaction and physical contact with their owners.
+A research team from Sweden’s Linköping University study found that oxytocin is central to dogs seeking interaction and physical contact with their owners.
 As humans continue favoring affectionate pets, dogs become increasingly sensitive to this hormone, strengthening their bonds with human companions.

-The study, led by canine experts Brian Hare and Vanessa Woods, explored how oxytocin influences a dog’s behavior and how this hormone may shape the evolution of domestic dogs.
+The study explored how oxytocin influences a dog’s behavior and how this hormone may shape the evolution of domestic dogs.
 Their research involved 60 golden retrievers, each tasked with attempting to open the lid of a treat jar that had been intentionally designed to be impossible to open.

 The experiment was conducted twice for each dog—once after receiving an oxytocin nasal spray and once after a neutral saline spray.
 The researchers timed how long it took for the dogs to seek help from their owners when faced with an unsolvable problem.